 Research Interests

-Artificial Intelligence (AI) has seen rapid advancements in recent years, significantly enhancing its generative and predictive capabilities.
-However, the lack of transparency and the overconfidence in AI predictions have raised serious concerns regarding their reliability and safety.
-Additionally, the question of how to design AI models that align with and reflect human and societal values remains unresolved.
+Machine learning (ML) has seen rapid advancements in recent years, significantly enhancing its generative and predictive capabilities.
+These models clearly demonstrate computational intelligence—the ability to solve complex computational and mathematical problems by leveraging data-driven learning, pattern recognition, and optimization techniques.
+However, the lack of transparency and the overconfidence in these predictions have raised serious concerns about their reliability and safety in real-world applications.
+Moreover, the challenge of designing models that align with human and societal values remains unresolved.

-My research in Trustworthy Machine Learning aims to tackle these challenges by focusing on three key directions: Uncertainty-aware ML, Explanation in ML, and Preference Modelling.
+My research focuses on advancing the theory and practice of epistemic machine learning by focusing on three key directions: Uncertainty-aware ML, Explanable ML, and Preference Modelling.

 Uncertainty-aware ML